 Systemic SEL Support

-There is a high possibility that schools will continue to see changes, intermittent closures, and hybrid in-person/online learning schedules as we continue to deal with COIVD-19.
-Schools need a systemic SEL program that is designed with continuous improvement in mind.
-The best SEL programs take a long-term, sustained approach that is centered on helping all students, families, and educators develop critical social-emotional skills.
+The best SEL programs are systematic and designed with continuous improvement in mind.
+These programs take a long-term, sustained approach that is centered on helping all students, families, and educators develop critical social and emotional skills.

 Here are eight ways to create a sustainable, systemic SEL program: